The adoption of ePlan will simplify access to land information for surveyors, government entities (including referral authorities) and the community.

 There is no change to lodgment requirements for lodging parties when lodging a plan that is an ePlan.

-Lodging parties should be aware that if a plan of consolidation was signed by the Licensed Surveyor on or after 29 July 2024, and is not in the ePlan format, the lodgment may be refused.
+Lodging parties should be aware that if a plan is subject to the ePlan mandate and is not in the ePlan format, the lodgment may be refused.
+Refer to the ePlan mandate Timeline and Phases above for current ePlan requirements.

 Training and support